Condition Assessments with UPV – Grade Beam

 Dallas, TX

-When we visually notice a flaw or honeycombing on a concrete structural support (beam, column, girder…) that usually means there is/are also delamination (the process of a material breaking or being broken into thin layers) or some kind of internal defect in it as well.
+When we visually notice a flaw or honeycombing on a concrete structural support (beam, column, girder…), it usually indicates the presence of delamination (the process of a material breaking or being broken into thin layers) or some kind of internal defect.
+However, in this particular case, that assumption was challenged and proven otherwise.

 The first image shows the affected area on a section of the grade beam (see image #1).
 There is a noticeable honeycombing at the bottom of the grade beam.

-OmniVueNDT was contracted to perform a flaw and integrity check on an affected structural support beam of a building (see image #1).
+OmniVueNDT was contracted to perform a flaw and integrity check on an affected structural support beam of a building.
 A non-destructive testing (NDT) procedure was utilized for this project to provide information about potential flaws or voids inside the concrete grade beam.

-UPV-Ultrasonic Pulse Velocity instrument was used to perform the integrity check due to the accessibility of both sides on this beam.
-Signal velocity readings were collected based on the given wall thickness information and the signal trace characteristic (see image #2 and #3).
+To ensure accurate results, an Ultrasonic Pulse Velocity (UPV) instrument was used to assess the integrity of the grade beam due to the accessibility of both sides of the structure.
+Signal velocity readings were collected based on the given wall thickness information and the signal trace characteristics (see image #2 and #3).

-After the data collection a 2.5D numeric interpretation was ready to be used as preliminary information about the condition of structural support.
-The result of post processing was an actual contour map (heat map, see image #4 and #5) incorporated with the LiDAR imaging 3D model for better data interpretation and visualization purposes.
+Following data collection, a 2.5D numerical interpretation was generated as preliminary information about the condition of the structural support.
+The post-processed results produced a contour map (heat map, see image #4 and #5), which was further incorporated into a LiDAR imaging 3D model for enhanced data interpretation and visualization.

 Image #1